GW250114 reveals black hole horizon signatures: Conclusion

 \section{Conclusion}

 We analyzed the merger phase of GW250114 as a superposition of free oscillations of quasinormal modes and source-driven direct waves.
 Using rational filters \cite{Ma:2022wpv,Ma:2023cwe,Ma:2023vvr} as a particularly useful tool, we demonstrated that the recently predicted direct waves \cite{Oshita:2025qmn} can indeed be identified in this event.
 By modeling the direct waves as a damped sinusoid and a physically motivated waveform template, we found that their measured properties, obtained through time-domain Bayesian inference, align closely with theoretical expectations.
-These results support the interpretation of direct waves as the ``final sound'' of the component black holes during their transition from inspiral to merger, just before being silenced by the horizon of the remnant black hole.
+These results support the interpretation of direct waves as the ``final sound'' directly emitted by the component black holes during their transition from inspiral to merger, just before being silenced by the horizon of the remnant black hole.

 Direct waves encode rich horizon physics, including: (i) strong frame dragging, which forces the waves to oscillate near twice the horizon's rotation frequency $\Omega_H$, largely independent of the binary's inspiral history; (ii) gravitational redshift, which attenuates the signal at a rate governed by the surface gravity $\kappa$; and (iii) additional screening by the surrounding gravitational potential barrier.
-Together, these features enable us to probe two fundamental horizon properties that appear in the first law of black hole thermodynamics,\footnote{We assume the black hole is neutral.}

-where mass $M$, area $A$, and angular momentum $J$ are extensive variables, while the surface gravity $\kappa$ and angular frequency $\Omega_H$ serve as their conjugate intensive variables.
-Our analysis of GW250114 provides the first direct observational signatures of both $\Omega_H$ and $\kappa$ in gravitational-wave data.
+Together, these features give direct access to two fundamental properties of the black hole horizon; and our analysis of GW250114 provides the first direct observational signatures of both $\Omega_H$ and $\kappa$ in gravitational-wave data.